Balkaneros91/roll-the-dice/README.md

 ## Features

-My website is built of 3 pages, index.html as a home page, gallery.html as the gallery page, and signup.html as the sign up page.
+My webpage contains only one page, index.html as a main page.

 ### Final look of the Home page
 ![Game Page](assets/readme/website-image.png)

-### General features on each page

-The navigation menu and footer is continiously the same throughout all three pages of my website.

 ### Future Implementations

-This page has a potential to grow even further more by adding more content to it plus images for to spice it up and space it into bigger website.
+This online game has a potential to grow bigger by adding more players, rounds and more complex calculations to the game.

-In the future this event could from being a place to feel safe and funny implement even bigger shows as talkshows and dragshows.
-But one step at the time.

 ### Accessibility

-I have  have tried my best to be mindful of accessibility, and the steps I've taken for this are the following:
+I have tried my best to be mindful of accessibility, and the steps I've taken for this are the following:

 - Semantic HTML
-- All the links has their aria-labels
-- The color choices and the backgroud images doesn't disturb the content
+- The choices for the background colors and font-color is simple and doesn't disturb the content
-- All images under the gallery site are informativly described

 ## Technologies Used